Entropy bounds and field equations: Bound to the entropy of an element of matter as variation of Clausius entropy of the hottest horizon going to swallow it

 where $dV_{prop}$ is the proper volume of the element of matter.

-In the calculation of $\frac{dE}{T_H}$, we choose explicitly $T_{ab} = (\rho + P) u_a u_b +P g_{ab}$ ($u^a$ is the velocity vector of the element of matter), that is we choose the stress-energy tensor of an ideal fluid, in the assumption that this case is general enough to show what is happening here concerning the relation between $dS$ and $\frac{dE}{T_H}$, without, tentatively unnecessary at this stage, further complications.
-In (\ref{Clausius}), all we need is to know $\xi^a_{(t)}$ on any given horizon.
+In the calculation of $\frac{dE}{T_H}$, we explicitly choose $T_{ab} = (\rho + P) u_a u_b +P g_{ab}$ ($u^a$ is the velocity vector of the element of matter), that is we choose the stress-energy tensor of an ideal fluid, in the assumption that this case is general enough to show what is here happening concerning the relation between $dS$ and $\frac{dE}{T_H}$, without, unnecessary at this stage, further complications.
+In (\ref{Clausius}), all we need to know is $\xi^a_{(t)}$ on any given horizon.
 From $\xi^a_{(t)} \rightarrow \kappa X k^a$ on the horizon (cf., for instance, \cite{PadA}), we get

 and thus